kondokuro/PyMazeing/README.md

 - Kind, is the portal an entrance, an exit or a maze connection
 - Maze, maze name this portal conects to

+### Module definitions

+#### ROGUE SKILLS
+The functions in this module are named skills, used for gathering information from the maze structure.
+- Find Paths, lists the halls in a maze that can be considered as paths
+- Detect Branches, lists the halls in the maze that are considered as dead ends
+- Track Portals, list of all the areas containing portals in the maze

+#### WIZARD SPELLS
+The functions in this module are named spells, used to create mazes and other structures.

+##### Maze,
+generates a single complete maze based on the following parameters
+- Number of halls, total amount of halls the maze will have
+- Number of portals, total entrances and exits the maze will have Max portals per hall, how many portals a hall in the maze can have Min hall length, used to define the smallest size of the many halls Max hall length, used to define the longest size of the many halls Summon Hall, brings forth the desired hall based on the following parameters Length, how many areas the hall will be divided into Number of portals, how many portals should the hall have Branching from, an area that will serve as the hall’s start point Existing halls, used to reference occupied coordinates so that the new hall does not collide with another

-#### Maze rules:
+### Maze rules:
 1.- A Maze is composed of one to many Halls
+2.- A Maze must have at least one Portal
-2.- A Hall is divided into one or many Areas
+3.- A Hall is divided into one or many Areas
-3.- Paths are Halls with at least an Area with a Portal 4.- Hall Areas do not cross over their Hall
+4.- Paths are Halls with at least an Area with a Portal 5.- Hall Areas do not cross over their Hall
-5.- Branches are Halls without Portals
+6.- Branches are Halls without Portals
-6.- Areas only belong to a single Hall
+7.- Areas only belong to a single Hall
-7.- Areas can have zero to many Portals
+8.- Areas can have zero to many Portals
-8.- Areas never have the same coordinates
+9.- Areas never have the same coordinates
-9.- Portals belong to an Area
+10.- Portals belong to an Area
-10.- Portals define entrance or exit from a maze
+11.- Portals define entrance or exit from a maze
-11.- Portals can connect different mazes

 ## Testing
 Test for the generator functions are based on the use cases and the defined rules.